-The Group has a formal compliance function, which forms part of the Risk & Compliance department ("R&C").
-R&C conducts regular monitoring of various business areas and control procedures in line with a plan agreed quarterly with the Group Audit and Compliance Committee ("ACC"), a sub-committee of the FCAM Board.
-Any issues of significance are brought to the attention of the ACC by R&C through the regular reporting process.
+The Group has a formal compliance function and separate risk and internal audit functions.
+Compliance conduct regular monitoring of various business areas and control procedures in line with a plan agreed quarterly with the Group Audit and Compliance Committee ("ACC"), a sub-committee of the FCAM Board.
+Any issues of significance are brought to the attention of the ACC by compliance through the regular reporting process.
 Planned corrective actions are independently monitored for timely completion and reviewed by the ACC.